Bubbly Pet

 The gas is removed by inserting a feeding tube into the stomach and extracting the gas through the dog’s mouth.

-However, removal and extraction is only an option when the stomach has not yet twisted; if it has twisted, surgery or puncturing of the stomach would be the next probable options.
+However, removal and extraction are only an option when the stomach has not yet twisted; if it has twisted, surgery or puncturing of the stomach would be the next probable option.

 Surgery